BNasmith/PTForsyth/PTFWorkofChrist.md

 the holiness of God which makes sin guilt.
 It is the holiness of God that necessitates the work of Christ, that calls for it, and that pro- vides it.
-What is the great problem ?
+What is the great problem?
 The great problem in connection with atonement is not simply to show how it was necessary to the fatherly love, but how it was necessary to a holy